OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-development-using-azure-resource-manager.md

 * Nový příkaz (ARM) (autorizace uživatelů)

         //User auth
-        //This will log the application in on behalf of the user.
+        //This will log hello application in on behalf of hello user.
-        //The end-user will see a login popup.
+        //hello end-user will see a login popup.

         var authFactory = new AuthenticationFactory();